NachtaktiverHalbaffe/Autonomous-Ape/README.md

 ## Sopias4 Map-Server
 This package provides a central map server and a central identity provider.
 It provides a static map to all connected robots, prohibits namespace conflicts and collects/provides the states of all robots.
 This package don't need to be modified an can be used as it is.
 Make sure only one instance is running on the whole network.

 More detailed information can be found in the README.md of the corresponding package

+## Sopias4 Messages
+This package provides all important message, service and action definitions, so that the ROS2 interfaces are standardized.
+Also, the standard ROS2 message and action definitions are used.
+A overview for the standard ROS2 interfaces is given in this [Github repository](https://github.com/ros2/common_interfaces).

+More detailed information can be found in the README.md of the corresponding package